2 min read

 Fibre shape – The fibre shape is a similar concept to the ‘blade’ of natural grass.
 You may come across ‘S’, ‘U’ or even ‘diamond’ shaped fibres in different ranges of artificial grass.

-Jointing – If you need to join one or more roll of artificial grass together, you will probably require jointing.
+Jointing – If you need to join one or more rolls of artificial grass together, you will probably require jointing.

 Metre squared – This measurement indicates the area of artificial grass being sold.
 Most of our turf is priced, and sold, in square metres (m2).
 To order your required length of grass, simply add the amount in cm, e.g. 125m = 125cm, and it will be added to your shopping cart.